 The common cash pool is managed by the State Treasurer and is authorized to invest surplus funds in depository accounts at financial institutions, bonds, notes, and other U.S. government debt, prime commercial paper, certificates of deposits, and special State investment programs.
-At September 30, 2020, the common cash pool held the majority of its funds in depository accounts 8.2% and prime commercial paper 88.2%.
+At September 30, 2021, the common cash pool held the majority of its funds in depository accounts 3.9% and short term investments 94.8%.
 The State Treasurer's policy for common cash depository accounts requires financial institutions to secure State funds with collateral, to be organized under federal or State law, and to maintain an office in Michigan.
 The policy also restricts deposits to a maximum of 50% of the financial institution's net worth.
-At September 30, 2020, the carrying amount of deposits including time and demand deposits, was \$974.1 million.
-The deposits were reflected in the accounts of the banks at \$974.1 million.
-Of the bank balance, \$5.4 million was covered by federal depository insurance and \$965.5 million was collateralized with securities held by the State's agent in the State's name.
-There were demand deposits of \$3.2 million exposed to custodial credit risk that were uninsured and uncollateralized.
-Compensating balances kept in demand deposit accounts to avoid service charges totaled \$806.3 million at September 30, 2020.
-The State Treasurer's policy requires prime commercial paper to be rated "A-1" by S&P or "P-1" by Moody's or higher at purchase and places requirements and restrictions on the borrower.
-Additional details on the common cash pool policies and risk disclosures are described in the State of Michigan Comprehensive Annual Financial Report.
+At September 30, 2021, the carrying amount of deposits including time and demand deposits, was \$788.6 million.
+The deposits were reflected in the accounts of the banks at \$788.6 million.
+Of the bank balance, \$4.4 million was covered by federal depository insurance and \$769.2 million was collateralized with securities held by the State's agent in the State's name.
+There were demand deposits of \$14.9 million exposed to custodial credit risk that were uninsured and uncollateralized.
+Compensating balances kept in demand deposit accounts to avoid service charges totaled \$866.2 million at September 30, 2021.
+Additional details on the common cash pool policies and risk disclosures are described in the State of Michigan Annual Comprehensive Financial Report.